Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/about_this_guide.rst

   follow since it cannot be provided on all systems, or which may be undesirable on some systems.

+* :ref:`GNAT_Implementation_Mode` details the features and restrictions that are enabled while building the compiler and its runtime libraries.

 * :ref:`Implementation_Defined_Characteristics`, provides a guide to
   minimizing implementation dependent features.